BenjaminWills/programming-notes/CDP_training/cdp.md

 6. Deploy
 7. Operate

-This can all be automated into a pipeline.
+This can all be `automated` into a pipeline.

+### Common use cases

+- Application development and testing - `devops` automation
+- Workload management - `autoscaling`
+- Infrastructure as Code i.e config files like `cloudformation`
+- hybrid cloud - can automate syncronisation between `on premise` and `cloud` services

+### Common tools

+- AWS `elastic beanstalk`
+- AWS `cloudformation` (my favourite)
+- Puppet
+- Ansible
+- Kubernetes
+- Terraform